qwertie/ecsharp/lllpg/9-advanced-techniques.md

 ---
 title: "9.
 Advanced techniques"
 layout: article
-date: 30 May 2016
+date: 30 May 2016 (updated Jan 2020)
 toc: true
 ---

-If you read this entire article, I guess you'll become an LLLPG master, ready to parse any language your boss throws at you.
+If you read this entire article, you can become an LLLPG master, ready to parse any language your boss throws at you.

 `inline` and `extern` rules
 ---------------------------